Kaohsiung Takao, Taiwan Travel Guide

 Kaohsiung cuisine often is a balance of savory, sweet, and umami tastes.
 Fermented flavors from elements like fermented tofu and soy paste, along with light spices.

-Kaohsiung cuisine distinguishes itself with a strong emphasis on fresh seafood, especially around Cijin Island.
+Kaohsiung cuisine distinguishes itself having a strong emphasis on fresh seafood, especially around Cijin Island.

-Numerous night markets present a diverse range of street foods, each with local adaptations and flavors.
+Numerous night markets present a broad spectrum of street foods, each with local adaptations and flavors.

 Southern Taiwanese food sometimes is a little sweeter and less spicy taste than northern varieties.